Static properties of two linearly coupled discrete circuits: Ground state properties of the interacting system

 \subsection{Reduced density matrix: Schmidt gap and entanglement entropy}

-The spatial entanglement properties of the many-body ground state $\Ket{\Psi}$ can be characterized from the features of the reduced density matrix, obtained by performing a bipartite splitting of the system.
-We consider the two rings as the natural partition in two subsystems in order to investigate the entanglement between them.
+The spatial entanglement properties of the ground state $\Ket{\Psi}$ can be characterized from the features of the reduced density matrix, obtained by performing a bipartite splitting of the system~\cite{DeChiara2018}.
+We consider the two rings as the natural partition in two subsystems in order to investigate the entanglement between them (see Fig.~\ref{fig:diagram} for a sketch of the bipartite splitting of the system).
 From the density matrix $\rho = \Ket{\Psi} \bra{\Psi}$, tracing out the degrees of freedom of one ring, for example the bottom one, we obtain the reduced density matrix on the other subsystem, ${\rho}^\uparrow$, that describes the state of the top ring.
 The eigenvalues of ${\rho}^\uparrow$ are the Schmidt coefficients $\lambda_k^{\uparrow}$, which satisfy $\lambda_1^{\uparrow} > \lambda_2^{\uparrow} >... \,$, and $\sum_{k} \lambda_{k}^{\uparrow}=1$.
 The coefficient $\lambda_k^{\uparrow}$ represents the probability of finding $k$ particles in the top ring without measuring the number of particles in the other ring~\cite{gallemi2}.

-The Schmidt gap is defined as the difference between the two largest coefficients of the Schmidt spectrum: $\Delta \lambda^{\uparrow}=\lambda_1^{\uparrow}-\lambda_2^{\uparrow}$, and it quantifies the entanglement of the two subsystems.
-In the case of two subsystems without entanglement the Schmidt gap is $\Delta \lambda^{\uparrow}=1$, and the many-body state of the system can be written as a product state.
-Whereas when $\Delta \lambda^{\uparrow}=0$ there is a large entanglement between the two subsystems and the many-body state cannot be expressed as a product state.
+The Schmidt gap is defined as the difference between the two largest coefficients of the Schmidt spectrum: $\Delta \lambda^{\uparrow}=\lambda_1^{\uparrow}-\lambda_2^{\uparrow}$, and it quantifies the entanglement of the two subsystems~\cite{DeChiara2018}.
+In the case of two subsystems without entanglement the Schmidt gap is $\Delta \lambda^{\uparrow}=1$, and the state of the system can be written as a product state.
+Whereas when $\Delta \lambda^{\uparrow}=0$ there is a large entanglement between the two subsystems and the total state of the system cannot be expressed as a product state.